adigio/adigio/README.md

 ## 🎸🚲 Outside the code

 Music is part of who I am.
 I always have my acoustic guitar nearby, and I love composing my own music.
-A lifelong dream is to own a Telecaster or Stratocaster, and definitely recover my bass.
+A lifelong dream is to own a Telecaster or a Stratocaster — and maybe finally get my bass back.
 Soon!

 I also love cycling - I just wish I had more time to do it.

 ## 🌐 Let's Connect